To leverage the Instant VM Recovery technology to restore a VM, you need to perform the following steps:

 - Initiate the Instant Recovery process with Start-VBRInstantRecovery.
 This cmdlet allows you to use the following options:

 - Restore the VM to original location or to another location.
 The Start-VBRInstantRecovery cmdlet provides a number of parameters to set the new location: Server, ResourcePool and Folder.
-To restore the VM to the original location, skip these parameters.
+To restore the VM to its original location, skip the ResourcePool and Folder parameters.

 - Change the destination for storing the redo logs.
 By default, the changes made to the VM are written to the Veeam backup server.
 Use the Datastore parameter ti set the new location.